Stanford Cardinal football: Paul Wiggin era (1980–1983)

-New Orleans Saints defensive coordinator Paul Wiggin was hired as head coach at his alma mater on February 1, 1980.
+New Orleans Saints defensive coordinator and former Kansas City Chiefs head coach Paul Wiggin was hired as head coach at his alma mater on February 1, 1980.
 Despite the presence of quarterback John Elway on the team during his first three years, Wiggin was unable to lead Stanford to a bowl game during his tenure and was dismissed following the 1983 season with a 16–28 record over four years.
 Wiggin's efforts to reach a bowl game had come agonizingly close in 1982, when his team fell victim to what simply became known as The Play on November 20.
 In an incredible finish against Cal, the school's arch-rival, Stanford, led by quarterback Elway, drove down the field to kick a go-ahead field goal with just seconds left.
-On the ensuing kickoff, Cal lateraled five times to score the winning touchdown.
+On the ensuing kickoff, Stanford's band came onto the field.
+Cal took advantage of the chaos by lateraling five times to score the winning touchdown.
 Elway's career culminated in that game's loss, a game Stanford athletic director Andy Geiger said cost Elway the Heisman Trophy.
 Wiggin was fired following a poor 1–10 campaign in 1983.

 Jack Elway era (1984–1988)

-Succeeding Wiggin as the Cardinal's head coach was John Elway's father, Jack Elway, who came to Stanford from San Jose State.
+Succeeding Wiggin as the Cardinal head coach was John Elway's father, Jack Elway, who came to Stanford from San Jose State.
 Under his tutelage, the Cardinal compiled a record of 25–29–2.
 The best season during the Elway era was an 8–4 campaign in 1986, which culminated in a loss in the Gator Bowl.
 That season would be the only winning campaign during Elway's tenure as head coach.
 He was dismissed after 3–6–2 season in 1988.